stevemckinney/iamsteve/data/blog/a-year-in-writing-2017.md

 The main reason for this was I couldn’t maintain weekly posting, as I was looking for a new job and building a portfolio.

-### Job hunting is mentally draining & demotivating as a whole
-During the break, I started making my portfolio, which saw a few revisions.
-I used Adobe Portfolio and aimed to get it done quickly and build up over time.

-I was pretty rusty when it came to looking for a job.
-The last time I had to look I was pretty much just out of university, so the expectations and my situation are vastly different.

-The scheduling, secrecy, judgment, etc., that come with it make it one of the most mentally draining things I’ve done for a long time.
-Trying to figure out whether you’re making the right decision and remaining patient takes a lot of effort.

-I took frequent breaks to try avoid being overwhelmed.
-I got there in the end, if there’s one thing I’ve learnt this year: I juggled too much and unfortunately I paid the price.

 ## Going back to doing things just for fun
 This year was one I tried to really position myself as only being a designer.
-It put a lot of pressure on myself to make design only posts, I wrote and spoke less about code.
+It put a lot of pressure on myself to make design only posts, I wrote less about code.

 I originally started designing websites many years ago for fun.
 I started writing this website for fun and learning too.
 Over time, I feel like I’ve taken things too seriously—which isn’t me.
 The pressure I put on myself to be seen as ‘only a designer’ was wrong.

 It was part of what had a knock on effect.
-As well as, things happening in my life and trying to succeed with finding a new job, I lost motivation for *everything*.
+As well as, things happening in my life and trying to succeed with finding a new job, I lost motivation.

-I wasn’t giving myself the necessary rest and looking after myself and personal life.
-So this is my unsolicited advice to you, there are more important things, look after yourself first.

-### Finding my motivation again and not over doing it
+### Finding motivation again and not over doing it
 I avoided a lot of topics to keep things design focused.
 I had planned to change it and go back to an earlier idea of designing and coding.
 It’s too much work, I was being far too much of a perfectionist.

 If I find myself posting regularly again, the content will be mixed between design and code.
 There’s benefits to each type of post, and it allows me to manage my time better.